-14: DU OUT (Duress Output)
+7: DU OUT -- (Duress Output)

-An NPN transistor open collector output with maximum power rating of 24V DC/100mA sink.
+An NPN transistor open collector output with the maximum power rating of 24V/DC/100mA sink.
 It is equivalent to an N.O.
-(Normally Open) terminal switching to (-) ground after the Duress Code is entered.
+(Normally Open) terminal switching to (-) ground after the entry of Duress Code.
 Use it to trigger an alarm zone of a security system, or turn on a buzzer to notify a guard.
+Please see the application hints for more information.